 Check out Chris’s quiz on Swansea Public School, which gives a glimpse of just what you’ll learn about Swansea in reading his work.

 Swansea is a great place to live, love, and learn today.
 There is so much to discover, which only enhances the experience of living there.
-We are fortunate to have a new realtor – Cynthia Rose – on board who is literally a resident expert about Swansea.
-Not only is Cynthia well-versed in Swansea’s history, but she also lives there – making her an incredible resource for life in Swansea.
+We are fortunate to have an expert on Swansea on our team – Cynthia Rose!
+Cynthia, as a resident, is well-versed in Swansea’s history, is plugged in to the fantastic community, and is basically a fantastic overall resource for life in the neighbourhood!

 *Title image was taken in Sir Casimir Gzowski Park, in Swansea, on the shore of Lake Ontario!

 Now more than ever, it is essential to plan a well-researched, data-driven, tactical strategy if you are in the market for a new home.
-The pandemic has required a shift in focus, which I am happy to help guide you towards as you reach your real estate goals.
-My team and I are here to help!
+Especially in changing times, when the pandemic has prompted many to shift their focus and objectives.
+Have yours changed?
+Please know The Urbaneer team is here to help!